 The Lower Chattahoochee River SWCD sponsored a free workshop and luncheon on December 17, 2013, which was open to all farmers and landowners, including beginning, women, and minority farmers.
 Topics included organic farming, successful business plan foundations, private financing for irrigation, and more.
 The workshop was held at The Backporch Restaurant, 297 Buford Street, Shellman, Ga.

 Ben Hill, Brooks, Colquitt, Crisp, Irwin, Thomas, Tift, Turner & Worth Counties

-Essays on the 2014 stewardship theme: “Dig Deeper: Mysteries in the Soil” is open to high school seniors in the Middle South Georgia Soil and Water Conservation District.
-The winner will take home $75 and a one-year scholarship to Abraham Baldwin Agricultural College.
-Essays must be turned in to school coordinators or county district supervisors by May 5.
-First- second- and third-place prizes of $25, $15 and $10, respectively, will be awarded in each county.
-The top winner in each county will go to a district competition, with the winner there receiving the scholarship sponsored by the water conservation district and the Abraham Baldwin College Foundation.
-Those interested in entering the contest and seeking additional information may contact their local conservation supervisor, or Luke Crosson with the Georgia Soil and Water Conservation Commission at 229-995-6001.
+The Middle South Georgia Soil and Water Conservation District held an essay contest open to high school seniors in the district.
+The essays had to be based on the 2014 stewardship theme: “Dig Deeper: Mysteries in the Soil”.
+The winner took home $75 and a one-year scholarship to Abraham Baldwin Agricultural College.
+First- second- and third-place prizes of $25, $15 and $10, respectively, were awarded in each county.
+The top winner in each county went to a district competition, with the winner there receiving the scholarship sponsored by the water conservation district and the Abraham Baldwin College Foundation.
+Additional information on the contest may contact their local conservation supervisor, or Luke Crosson with the Georgia Soil and Water Conservation Commission at 229-995-6001.

 Bibb, Crawford, Dooly, Houston, Macon, Peach, Pulaski, Taylor & Wilcox Counties